ApexRMS/prms/README.md

 # stsim-prms
-A SyncroSim Package for ST-Sim PRMS.
+A SyncroSim Package for the ST-Sim PRMS model.